dotnet/csharplang/proposals/csharp-9.0/covariant-returns.md

 is modified to

-> - The override method must have have a return type that is convertible by an identity or implicit reference conversion to the return type of the overridden base method.
+> - The override method must have have a return type that is convertible by an identity conversion or (if the method has a value return - not a [ref return](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/ref-locals-returns.md)) implicit reference conversion to the return type of the overridden base method.

 And the following additional requirements are appended to that list:

-> - The override method must have have a return type that is convertible by an identity or implicit reference conversion to the return type of every override of the overridden base method that is declared in a (direct or indirect) base type of the override method.
+> - The override method must have have a return type that is convertible by an identity conversion or (if the method has a value return - not a [ref return](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/ref-locals-returns.md)) implicit reference conversion to the return type of every override of the overridden base method that is declared in a (direct or indirect) base type of the override method.
 > - The override method's return type must be at least as accessible as the override method  ([Accessibility domains](../../spec/basic-concepts.md#accessibility-domains)).

 This constraint permits an override method in a `private` class to have a `private` return type.
 However it requires a `public` override method in a `public` type to have a `public` return type.